taswar/aws-ai-computer-vision-byod-workshop/README.md

 # Amazon Rekognition Custom Labels - Turkish Flag Detection

+> This workshop is an adaptation from the original Rekognition Workshop [Lab 2](https://rekognition-immersionday.workshop.aws/en/)

+The focus will be adding image and video analysis to your applications using AI/ML (deep learning) technology that requires no machine learning expertise to use.

+## Computer Vision at AWS
+Computer vision allows machines to identify people, places, and things in images with accuracy at or above human levels with much greater speed and efficiency.
+Often built with deep learning models, it automates extraction, analysis, classification and understanding of useful information from a single image or a sequence of images.
+The image data can take many forms, such as single images, video sequences, views from multiple cameras, or three-dimensional data.

+Applications are far-reaching, from identifying defects in high speed assembly lines - to autonomous robots - to the analysis of medical images - to identifying products and people in social media.

+AWS offers the broadest and deepest set of [machine learning services](https://aws.amazon.com/machine-learning/#Explore_AWS_Machine_Learning_services) and supporting cloud [infrastructure](https://aws.amazon.com/machine-learning/infrastructure/?c=ml&sec=int), putting machine learning in the hands of every developer, data scientist and expert practitioner.
+AWS is helping more than 100.000 customers accelerate their machine learning journey.

 With Amazon Rekognition Custom Labels, you can identify the objects and scenes in images that are specific to your business needs.
 For example, you can find your logo in social media posts, identify your products on store shelves, classify machine parts in an assembly line, distinguish healthy and infected plants, or detect animated characters in videos.

 ![Volley Ball Team](https://raw.githubusercontent.com/taswar/aws-ai-computer-vision-byod-workshop/main/volleyball.png)